Lipo 6 Review- Does This Fat-Loss Supplement Really Work?

 One customer said, “I took the pills for two days and both days I experienced abdominal pain and feeling of fatigue.”

 “Increase my heart rate and performance during workout but also caused me nausea when I workout,” said another.

 For some dieters, the side effects were not something they had to worry about.
 As one said, “Jitters on me never happened.
 Never felt a mood enhancer or euphoric, didn’t help with mental alertness or focus.”

 Another suggested, “For beginners I suggest taking at least one pill a day just so your body gets use to it.”

 Another user stated, “I’ve been taking Lipo-6 for about two weeks.
 I just don’t feel anything.”

 We also found a user that took a chance despite the advice of others.
 One reported, “People said it was ineffective, so i bought it anyways and it ended up working.”

 According to a dieter, “Seems to be pretty solid.
 The only downfall is that you cannot have any other source of caffeine.”

 The Science – “Verifiable Claims?”

 The Nutrex Research website states Lipo-6 will cause dramatic fat loss in a short period of time.
 Sadly, we can’t find any published clinical evidence to support this claim.
 There are a few ingredients that have been tested, but any findings don’t relate to this formula.
 At DietSpotlight, we believe finding documented science is critical.
 Without it, we raise the red flag.

 The Bottom Line – Does Lipo-6 Work?

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The four clinically-tested ingredients promote weight-loss and have been shown to help boost fat loss and accelerate metabolism.
 There’s no chatter about harmful side effects and user reviews indicate people are getting amazing results.